PawelKapusta/VideoSummary/.ai/videos-view-implementation-plan.md

         - ToggleGroup (Shadcn - for summary status)
       - VideosGrid.tsx
         - SkeletonLoader.tsx (for initial load)
-        - VideoCard.tsx (repeated for each video)
+        - VideoCard.tsx (repeated for each video - clickable container)
           - Card (Shadcn)
-          - Button (Shadcn - "Generate Summary")
+          - Text labels ("See Summary" / "Generate Summary")
         - InfiniteScrollTrigger.tsx (to load more videos)
         - EmptyState.tsx (if no videos are found)
       - GenerateSummaryDialog.tsx (conditionally rendered)